Passenger rail transport in China: Classic Rail train

 Common to CRH and Classic Rail trains are standing tickets which do not include a seat and require the traveler to stand for the duration of the trip.
 This can lead to extreme overcrowding during busy travel seasons.
 Ticket holders are assigned to a carriage, typically only the hard seat or second-class seat carriage, and are not permitted to enter the soft seat or sleeper carriages.
-On high-speed trains, fewer standing tickets are available and limited to entry vestibules and café cars.
+On high-speed trains, fewer standing tickets are available and they are limited to entry vestibules and café cars.
 Small folding seats are often sold in rail stations and from onboard vendors for standing ticket holders to sit in aisles.

 Train fares may vary depending on the availability of air-conditioning.